Characters: Avatar: The Last Airbender: The Fire Nation

 - Parental Substitute: Though his birth father hates his guts and has actively tried to kill him, Zuko is fortunate enough to have a replacement in Iroh, who accompanied him throughout his banishment and raised him as his own son.

-- Prisons Are Gymnasiums: During Iroh's time in prison, his cell did double duty as a gym so the trope above could occur.
+- Prisons Are Gymnasiums: During Iroh's time in prison, his cell did double duty as a gym.
 A before/after comparison appears as the image for this trope itself!

 - Prophecy Twist: He once had a vision that he would conquer Ba Sing Se, and his attempt to do so cost his son's life.
 He is destined to conquer it, but only to save it from the Fire Nation.